 This is part 3 of my series about exponential technologies in healthcare.
-In part 1 we’re discussing why the convergence of several exponential technologies represents the largest opportunity of our time.
+In part 1 I am discussing why the convergence of several exponential technologies represents the largest opportunity of our time.

-In part 2 we’re looking in what enabled the exponential increase in genome data and what it means for healthcare.
+Part 2 is looking at what has enabled the exponential increase in genome data and what it means for healthcare.

 The Clustered Regularly Interspaced Palindromic Repeats (CRISPR) is an adaptive immune system of bacteria.
 There are several types of CRISPR systems that vary in complexity.
 Out of the 5 systems discovered so far, type II consists of the fewest parts.
 This is why it has been chosen as the instrument of choice and what we’ll focus on here.